Announcement

 All days and times in this forecast are in UTC (Zulu) time.

-40 meter short path propagation from North America to the Middle East and south Asia after 0030Z is likely to be mostly normal on Thursday improving to normal through at least Friday.
-Short path propagation between North America and east Asia after about 0930Z is likely to be mostly normal on Wednesday then improving to normal through at least Friday,
+40 meter short path propagation from North America to the Middle East and south Asia after about 2200Z is likely to be mostly normal on Wednesday and normal on Thursday and Friday.
+Short path propagation between North America and east Asia after about 0800Z is likely to be mostly normal on Wednesday and normal on Thursday and Friday.

 Sustained southward orientation (-Bz) of the north-south component of the interplanetary magnetic field (IMF) plays a crucial but unpredictable role in triggering all geomagnetic storms.
 Brief minor to moderate geomagnetic